martin26/Diablo-II--Vanilla-Frosting/README.txt

 - [From 1.09] You will now once again receive experience beyond 2 screens.
 - [From 1.09] Maps have the same size on all difficulties.
 - [From 1.09] You are no longer taxed gold when you die on Nightmare and Hell difficulties.
+- [From 1.09] Blocking quests are removed.
+A party member can go through another party member's town portal.

 **** Optimizations ****
 - You can now run multiple instances of Diablo II.